Azure/Industrial-IoT/docs/industrial_iot_deployment.md

     ```

 4. Now the application will ask you to login to Azure.
 During the first run, login flow will also ask your
-    consent to provide permissions to `AzureIndustrialIoTDeployment` application.
-If you are not an admin in
+    consent to provide permissions to `AzureIndustrialIoTDeployment` application if you are an admin in
-    your Azure account, you would be asked to request consent from an admin.
+    Azure AD.
+If you are not an admin, you would be asked to request consent from your admin.

     * On Windows, an interactive flow will launch a web browser and ask you to login to Azure.